“The gladdest moment in human life, methinks, is a departure into unknown lands.”

 Of the ancient historical and religious treasures of Ethiopia belongs also the island monasteries of Lake Tana and the rock monasteries of Tigray region.

 Even if Ethiopia is not a big wildlife destination the country boasts some of the planet’s highest levels of endemism like the Swayne’s Hartebeest, Walia ibex, the Gelada Baboons and the elusive Ethiopian wolf and sundry birds.

 Ethiopia is a mountainous country with epic landscapes and incredible natural phenomenons, two national parks in particular, Simien National Park and Bale National Park, offer breathtaking vistas and trekking opportunities.

 The most incredible destination to visit in Ethiopia is undoubtedly the lower Omo Valley, it’s a magic place with kaleidoscope of ethnic groups, culture, ancestral traditions and landscapes.

-Every day spent in Omo Valley is a journey into one of Africa’s last unexplored frontiers, an exploration in a tribal world to meet the Mursi famous for the lip-plate, the Kara tribe a real body painting master, the Hamer people and the Bull Jumping Cerimony, the Dassanech that lives along the Kenyan border and many other tribes.
+Every day spent at the Omo Valley is a journey into one of Africa’s last unexplored frontiers, an exploration in a tribal world to meet the Mursi famous for the lip-plate, the Kara real body painting master, the Hamer and the Bull Jumping Cerimony, the Dassanech who lives along the Kenyan border and many other tribes.

-Not to be miss the Konso people region with its stone-walled terraces and fortified settlements declared a UNESCO World Heritage Site.
+Not to be missed the Konso people region with its stone-walled terraces and fortified settlements declared a UNESCO World Heritage Site.